Manu’s Menu

 Mushrooms, spinach, roasted vegetables, cured meats, and mild herbs such as parsley or chives all work well with mascarpone.

-Can I add sugar or flavourings to mascarpone?
+Can I add sugar or flavourings to my homemade mascarpone cheese?

 Yes.
 Sugar, icing sugar, vanilla, or citrus zest can be mixed in once the mascarpone has fully drained.
 Add gradually and stir gently to keep the texture smooth.